 FILM COMPETITION RULES

-2. We will have a winner in each category, although this doesn’t necessarily mean that each winning film will be screened at the festival (this would be a rare situation, i.e., when a film simply doesn’t fit any of the curated themes or there is some other reason it can’t be shown, like graphic sexuality or anything else at the directors' disretion).
-But nonetheless, the winners will be officially recognized as winning and will receive the laurel.
+4. There will be a winner in each category, although this doesn’t necessarily mean that each winning film will be screened at the festival (this would be a rare situation, i.e., when a film simply doesn’t fit any of the curated themes or there is some other reason it can’t be shown, like graphic sexuality or anything else at the directors' discretion).
+But nonetheless, the winners will be officially recognized as winning and will receive the laurel and cash prize.

 • Minimum two high-resolution film stills